2DGD-F0TH/2DGD_F0TH/chapters/017_Developing_Game_Mechanics.md

 $$x = x + v$$

-Sadly we can't move only one way, so we need to stop talking "absolute numbers" and "mirror our thinking": we can see moving leftwards as moving rightwards with a negative speed.
+Sadly we can't move only one way, so we need to stop talking "absolute numbers" and think in a more general way: we can see moving leftwards as moving rightwards with a negative speed.

-This means that we have three conditions to take care of:
+This means that we have two conditions to take care of:

 - $a > 0$ when we move rightwards
-- $a = 0$ when we release the moving buttons
 - $a < 0$ when we move leftwards

 Now we can apply the formula: